 The Company is aware, in making its going concern assessment, of material uncertainties related to events and conditions that cast significant doubt upon the Company's ability to continue as a going concern.
-At March 31, 2022, the Company had a working capital deficit of \$1.7 million and cash of \$2.9 million (excluding \$0.6 million of restricted cash), of which \$0.7 million is committed to be spent on qualifying expenditures by December 31, 2022.
-The ability of the Company to continue as a going concern and fund general and administrative expenses in an orderly manner will require further equity issuances or other forms of financings in 2022 and beyond, such as the \$5.0 million private placement completed in April 2022.
+At June 30, 2022, the Company had working capital of \$2.8 million and cash of \$3.0 million (excluding \$0.6 million of restricted cash), of which \$0.4 million is committed to be spent on qualifying expenditures by December 31, 2022.
+Given that cashflows from operations are negative, the ability of the Company to continue as a going concern and fund general and administrative expenses in an orderly manner will require further equity issuances or other forms of financings beyond 2022.
 There is no assurance that the Company will be successful in obtaining required financing at an acceptable cost as and when needed or at all.
 Failure to obtain additional financing on a timely basis may cause the Company to postpone exploration and/or evaluation plans, forfeit rights in its properties or reduce or terminate its operations.
-The Company is assessing opportunities to address the issue of liquidity.